Chart Color Schemes

 Dunlop is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Dunlop, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Dunlop, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Dunlop was at 20.3%, with mortgaged dwellings at 61.4% and rented ones at 18.3%.
-The median monthly mortgage repayment in the area was $2,000, matching the Australian Capital Territory average.
+Home ownership in Dunlop stood at 20.3%, with mortgaged dwellings at 61.4% and rented ones at 18.3%.
+The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average.
 However, the median weekly rent figure was $465, higher than the Australian Capital Territory's $430.
-Nationally, Dunlop's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, and rents were substantially higher at $465 compared to the national figure of $375.
+Nationally, Dunlop's mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing